Welcome to another episode of B2B Marketing & More with Pam!

 Vidhya Ravi: I loved it.

 Pam Didner: I didn’t.
 I was not that into it.
-I don’t know why.
+Don’t know why.
 I think they try to modernize it too much.
 And I think that it’s a little bit away from the reality of what happened during that time.
 And, um, so I didn’t, I didn’t get into that show at all, but I’m glad you liked it.
-I mean, many people loved it, and sometimes I watch the show just to see the fashion, you know what I’m saying?
+Many people loved it, and sometimes I watch the show just to see the fashion, you know what I’m saying?
 I just love to see the clothes.
 I was like, “oh my God, that is gorgeous!”

 Vidhya Ravi: Totally.
 Outlander season six is another one I’m excited about in terms of period pieces that we’ll be premiering on March 6th.